KChoiSlattery/portfolio/README.md

 ### Building the site

-This is done automatically by a Github worker, but can be done locally to test it out.
+This is done automatically by a Github worker on push, but can be done locally to test it out.

 - Build the output: `pelican content`
 - Run the local server: `pelican --listen`